Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups

 Nevertheless, current calibration methods still do not provide a comprehensive response to the need to estimate the extrinsic parameters of certain sensor setups, such as the ones found in autonomous driving.
 They are either excessively focused on specific configurations, lacking generalization ability, or have not been sufficiently validated due to the unavailability of objective assessment methods.
-We intend to provide a universal approach able to perform calibration in a wide variety of setups and situations, including those that are usually overlooked, and prove its adequacy quantitatively through a novel benchmark that allows fair comparison with existing methods.
+We intend to provide a wide-ranging approach able to perform calibration in a large variety of setups and situations, including those usually overlooked, and prove its adequacy quantitatively through a novel benchmark that allows fair comparison with existing methods.